-Initial delivery of the provider relief fund starts now.
-The initial $30 billion of this fund was distributed beginning April 10, 2020.
-These funds are intended for covering healthcare-related expenses or a loss in revenue due to COVID-19.
+Known as the Provider Relief Fund, these funds are intended to cover healthcare-related expenses or a loss in revenue due to COVID-19.
 It can also help cover expenses for patients who need testing and treatment related to COVID-19 without receiving a bill.

-What Are the Terms and Conditions Related to These Funds?
+What are the Terms and Conditions Related to These Provider Relief Funds?

-While funds are not considered loans, there are specific terms and conditions listed on the HHS Website which are fairly expansive.
+While funds are not considered loans, there are specific terms and conditions listed on the HHS Website that are fairly expansive.
 Some key provisions include: